First Aid Treatment Given For Snake Bites

 3.Immobilize The Limb

-Immobilize the bitten limb using a cloth, splint or anything that is available.
-This slows movement of venom in the lymphatic system.
+Immobilize the bitten limb using a cloth, splint, or anything available.
+This slows the movement of venom in the lymphatic system.
 The limb has to be at the same level or just below the heart.
-Avoid constricted bandage that will cut off blood flow.
+Avoid a constricted bandage that will cut off blood flow.

 4. Avoid Harmful Traditional Practices

 Do not try to cut the bite to drain out the venom or apply ice.
-These actions do nothing and might make the injury even worse and lead to infection.
+These actions do nothing and might make the injury even worse, leading to infection.
 Do not apply a tourniquet.
-Strong tourniquets have a potential to shut down the blood flow completely and can result in tissue damage or even amputation.
+Strong tourniquets have the potential to shut down the blood flow completely and can result in tissue damage or even amputation.

 5. Do Not Try To Catch The Snake

 There is no necessity to catch and kill the snake.
-If possible, try and recall its color, size and shape while avoidance of treatment for identification or retrieval of a snake is never acceptable.
-Treatment is symptom governed as opposed to being symptom verified.
+If possible, try and recall its color, size, and shape while Avoiding treatment for identification or retrieval of a snake is never acceptable.
+Treatment is symptom-governed as opposed to being symptom-verified.

 6. Seek Medical Attention Immediately